 As for appearance, both the Philodendron and Pothos plants grow heart-shaped leaves that have a glossy green color.
-Adult philodendrons and pothos are also similar in size, usually the size of an adult palm.
-Also, both the philodendron and pothos plants thrive better in warm and well-lit environments.
+Adult philodendrons and pothos are also similar in size.
+Also, both the philodendron and pothos plants do best in a warm and well-lit environment.

-Pothos and philodendrons might seem similar from afar, but upon closer inspection, you should be able to see their differences.
-Their differences lie in their taxonomy, leaf texture, and also their growth habits.
-All these differences would be difficult to spot if you didn’t know what to look for.
+Pothos and philodendrons might seem similar from afar, but upon closer inspection, you should be able to see the difference between them.
+Key differences lie in their taxonomy, leaf texture, other physiological features, and growth habits, so let’s take a closer look at the differences in each of these areas.

 Taxonomy is simply the science of classifying and naming organisms.
 This is used to group plants, animals, and other organisms into their various groups for easy identification.

-Pothos leaves, on the other hand, have a thicker, waxy feel with a slightly raised texture.
+Pothos leaves have a thicker, waxy feel with a slightly raised texture.
 The bases of pothos, where the stems connect to the leaves, are straighter compared to those of philodendrons.

 Petioles are the small stems that connect the leaves to the main stem of the plant.
 Philodendron petioles are fully rounded and are also much thinner.
-On the other hand, the petioles of Pothos are indented and curved inwards towards the stem of the plant.
+The petioles of Pothos are indented and curved inwards towards the stem of the plant.
 They also have thicker petioles when compared to those of philodendrons.

-The way new leaves sprout in philodendron and pothos is somewhat different.
-In philodendron, new leaves start their growth in cataphylls, which are leaves that encase and protect new leaves as they grow.
-They do not grow into leaves but dry up and fall off as the philodendron’s new leaves grow and mature.
+The way new leaves sprout in Philodendron and Pothos is somewhat different.
+In Philodendron, new leaves start their growth in cataphylls, which are leaves that encase and protect new leaves as they grow.
+The cataphylls dry up and fall off as the philodendron’s new leaves grow and mature.

 Pothos, on the other hand, does not start its new growth in cataphylls.
 Instead, they sprout new growth from their previous leaves.
 As they mature, the previous leaves will darken over time.